< Back to Glossary

 As well as this, the information gleaned from monitoring transactions can be used for filing suspicious activity reports (SARs) and for meeting other legal obligations.

-By spotting and stopping questionable transactions, a financial institution can prevent millions of dollars from being laundered each year.
+By spotting and stopping questionable transactions with financial crime prevention software, an institution can prevent millions of dollars from being laundered each year.
 This has a knock-on effect on illicit activities which might include not just terrorism but also the illegal arms trade, drug smuggling, or sex trafficking.

 As might be expected, a low-risk customer won’t need as much monitoring as a high-risk customer, and financial institutions can adjust their monitoring accordingly.